OceanNetworksCanada/api-python-client/README.md

 You can use the method `downloadArchivefile()` as above to download individual files or the method `downloadDirectArchivefile()` to download all the files that match your filters.

+Alternatively, if you prefer using a download manager like [aria2](https://aria2.github.io/) or [Free Download Manager](https://www.freedownloadmanager.org/), `getArchivefileUrls` and `getArchivefileUrl` can return the download URLs of the archivefile without downloading the files.

 Check more on the _[archive file download methods guide](https://oceannetworkscanada.github.io/Oceans3.0-API/API_Guide.html#archive-file-download-methods)_ and _[code examples](https://oceannetworkscanada.github.io/api-python-client/Code_Examples/Download_Archived_Files.html)_.